 The difference of the final amount and the original amount is called Compound Interest (C.I.).

-The time period after which the Principal changes is called conversion period.
+The time period after which the Principal changes is called the conversion period.

 - If the interest is compounded annually, then the principal changes annually or every year.

 - If the interest is compounded every six months, then the principal increases every six months.

 Note: In case of Simple Interest, the principal stays the same through out the term.
 While in case of compound interest, the principal changes based on the period mentioned in the terms of the loan.

 For the same sum and the same rate of interest compounded annually

 Similarly, if the same sum and the same rate of interest compounded half yearly

 Also the difference between the C.I. for any two consecutive conversion periods is the interest of one period on the C.I. of the preceding period.